EU eyes cash demands as Brexit talks turn sour

 BRUSSELS (Reuters) - Britain will face EU demands for billions of euros in cash if it fails to strike a Brexit deal, Brussels officials and diplomats said on Monday after talks with London stalled 18 days before it is due to leave the bloc.

-In the event of a “no-deal” exit, likely to cause economic disruption, the EU would insist on Britain settling those financial commitments - a significant part of the EU budget - before any resumption of discussions, which both sides see as inevitable, on how to manage trading relations in the future.
+In the event of a no-deal exit, likely to cause economic disruption, the EU would insist on Britain committing to settle those bills - a significant part of the EU budget - before any resumption of talks on how to manage future trading relations.

+“Imagine all the bad blood and acrimony should we end up with a no-deal after two years of negotiations,” an envoy who follows Brexit for one EU member state told Reuters.

 “There’s not much patience or goodwill left on our side.”